Trump Pressures Georgia Secretary Of State To 'Recalculate' Election In Hour-long Call

-Category: World Politics Hits: 5President Donald Trump tried for over an hour to pressure Georgia Secretary of State Brad Raffensperger (R) to overturn the results of the 2020 election.
+Category: World Politics Hits: 8President Donald Trump tried for over an hour to pressure Georgia Secretary of State Brad Raffensperger (R) to overturn the results of the 2020 election.
 The telephone call, which was described as "rambling" and "incoherent," was first reported by The Washington Post on Sunday.
 According to the report, Trump tried to convince Raffensperger to reverse the election results by both flattering and berating him.
 “The people of Georgia are angry, the people in the country are angry," the president explained at one point.
 “And there's nothing wrong with saying, you know, um, that you've recalculated."
 “Well, Mr. President, the challenge that you have is, the data you have is wrong," Raffensperger replied.
 “So look.
 All I want to do is this," Trump later explained.
 "I just want to find 11,780 votes, which is one more than we have.
 Because we won the state."
 "There's no way I lost Georgia," he added.
 “There's no way.
 We won by hundreds of thousands of votes."
 On Sunday, Trump admitted in a tweet that he had spoken to Raffensperger.
 "I spoke to Secretary of State Brad Raffensperger yesterday about Fulton County and voter fraud in Georgia.
 He was unwilling, or unable, to answer questions such as the 'ballots under table' scam, ballot destruction, out of state “voters", dead voters, and more.
 He has no clue!"
 Trump wrote.

 Read more https://crooksandliars.com/2021/01/trump-pressures-georgia-secretary-state